EQEmu/eqemu-docs-v2/docs/README.md

 Welcome to the EQEmu Wiki.
 The information presented on this wiki represents the commitment of countless hours of coding and documentation by a large, passionate, open-source community.
 The purpose of this wiki is to allow a scalable transfer of knowledge and information regarding this massive project.
 Please feel free to utilize this resource, and help us to improve it along your journey.

-{% hint style="info" %}
+!!! info
         This wiki is a living document that is intended to replace earlier knowledge-bases.
 If you see anything that is missing or could be improved, please feel free to contribute!
 If you do not have permission to edit, please get in touch on [Discord](https://discord.gg/QHsm7CD).
-{% endhint %}

 ### Getting Started